-- Direct communications between a PC and the MultiPro's RS-232 port This feature enables you to directly interact with all the MultiPro's resources such as registers, inputs, outputs, and flags without modifying the MultiPro's program. - Monitoring You can monitor a controller's activity through an RS-232 port with CTCMON.
+The MultiPro is equipped with built-in protocols that allow direct computer communications with its RS-232 port.
+This means that an external PC can directly interact with many of the MultiPro's resources such as registers, inputs and outputs, and flags without modifying the MultiPro's program.
+You can also use the RS-232 port to monitor the MultiPro with CTCMON.

-The protocols mentioned above are described in the CTC 32-Bit Data Communications Functions Reference Guide, which is available in the Customer Support area of our web site at www.ctc-control.com.
+NOTE: These protocols are described in the CTC 32-Bit Data Communications Functions Reference Guide, which is available in the Customer Support area of our web site at www.ctc-control.com.